the-organizer/part_wiki/projects/W5D2B5QS-Raspberrypi-Inventory-Manager/step/IEKLU6LN.md

 - Python 2.7 both coding and installing packages (pip)
 - SSH and basic networking knowledge

+#Raspberry Pi Setup
+One of the first steps will be getting your raspiberry pi on your ne

 # Adafruit WebIDE
 The first step will be to configure and use the Adafruit development.